Soccer-Kane and Alli strike twice as Tottenham crush Watford

 A fourth win in a row pushed Tottenham into third place with 39 points from 19 matches, above Manchester City and Arsenal, although their north London rivals could regain third spot if they beat Crystal Palace later on Sunday.

-Kane finished from a tight angle after a clever Trippier pass to give dominant Spurs the lead and arrived to prod home Trippier's whipped cross to put his side in control before Alli punished yet more sloppy Watford defending with a neat finish.
+The England striker, who scored once and missed a penalty in the 4-1 victory over Southampton in midweek, has now bagged 59 goals in 100 Premier League games and 10 in his last 11.

+Watford continued to cause problems for themselves and a poor clearance by former Spurs defender Younes Kaboul fell to Alli who punished him with a tidy finish.

-Alli grabbed his second after a mistake by Sebastian Prodl before he and Kane were both substituted with one eye on Wednesday's home clash with league leaders Chelsea.
+Alli grabbed his second after a mistake by Sebastian Prodl before he and Kane were both substituted with manager Mauricio Pochettino having one eye on Wednesday's clash with Chelsea who are 10 points ahead of Tottenham and six ahead of Liverpool.

+"The Chelsea match is massive, so we'll recover and go hard at it," Kane told Sky Sports.
+"We just need to go out there and beat them and stop their winning run."

-Watford grabbed a scrappy consolation goal in stoppage time through former Spurs defender Younes Kaboul.
+Watford grabbed a scrappy consolation goal in stoppage time when Kaboul touched home from close range after Spurs keeper Hugo Lloris had made a fine save.
 (Reporting by Martyn Herman, editing by Mitch Phillips)